Mawlow/stand-alone-email-marketing/README.md

 ## Security note

 This app is intended for **local or trusted use**.
 Sender passwords are stored base64-encoded in SQLite.
 Do not expose it on the public internet without proper security (HTTPS, auth, etc.).

-## Difference from Applyna

-- No Laravel, no queues: campaigns are sent **synchronously** when you click “Send campaign”.
-- Recipients are **only** the marketing list (no “registered company users” segment).
-- No open-tracking pixel or attachment upload in this standalone version.
-- Same UI style (Tailwind, Applyna colors) and flow: Compose → Senders → Contacts → Logs.

-Nothing in the main Applyna project is changed or removed; this folder is fully independent.